andredesousa/devops-best-practices/README.md

 ## Make the pipeline the only way to deploy

-Promoting code through our CI/CD pipelines requires each change to demonstrate that it adheres to our organization’s codified standards and procedures.
+Promoting code through our CI/CD pipelines requires each change to demonstrate that it adheres to our organization's codified standards and procedures.
 Failures in a CI/CD pipeline are immediately visible and halt the advancement of the affected release to later stages of the cycle.
 Frequently, teams start using their pipelines for deployment, but begin making exceptions when problems occur and there is pressure to resolve them quickly.
 It is important to understand that the CI/CD system is a good tool to ensure that our changes are not introducing other bugs or further breaking the system.